For Seniors: Don?t Brush Off Dental Care

 Dentures need special treatment to keep them clean and free from food that can cause stains, bad breath, or swollen gums.
 Have your dentist show you how to clean them and wear them properly.
 The ADA recommends that you care for your dentures as you would your natural teeth, by brushing them and visiting your dentist regularly.
 When you go to sleep, remove your dentures and put them in water or a denture-cleaning liquid.

 Partial dentures should be cared for in the same way.
 Because bacteria can collect under the clasps or clips that keep partial dentures secure, be sure to give that area special attention.

 See your dentist if you are experiencing dry mouth.
 Without enough saliva to rinse away food particles from your teeth, you can develop tooth decay, the ADA says.
 Your dentist can prescribe a medication to help your salivary glands work properly.
 You can improve the condition by drinking plenty of water and reducing your intake of alcohol, caffeine, and tobacco, which can dry out your mouth.
 Your dentist or health care provider also might suggest using artificial saliva, which is available at most drugstores.
-Some people find sucking on hard candy useful.
+Some people find sucking on sugar-free hard candy useful.

 Gum disease affects both the gums and the bones that hold your teeth in place.
 According to the National Institute on Aging, when plaque stays on your teeth for an extended period, it forms a hard covering called tartar that won't come off with brushing.
 Tartar can lead to gum disease.